 Linda spent a decade as a member of the Board of Directors for NYSE-traded Sybase Inc. (now SAP) and has been a board member and advisor to many entrepreneurs and private companies.
 Linda was CEO of Strategos — pioneering the field of Corporate Innovation with Co-Founder and Chairman, Professor Gary Hamel.
 Prior to Strategos, she spent six years with the Mac Group/Gemini, where she was Head of the San Francisco office, co-head of the High Tech practice on the West Coast and, later, Europe (based in Amsterdam).
 Her career began with two years at Smith Barney in corporate finance and M&A. Linda has extensive global experience having lived, worked, or traveled to almost 70 countries.

 Yates is a Henry Crown Fellow with the Aspen Institute.
 She is an environmental activist having built Tah.Mah.Lah (http://www.tahmahlah.com), considered the greenest home in the US and a 21st-century education pioneer, including working to transform public schools and co-founding Creekside Learning Lab as a demo site for best practices in 21st-century learning.
 She holds a BA in Foreign Affairs from the University of Virginia and a MA in International Relations and Comparative Politics from Stanford University, where she guest lectures.

-Linda is currently working with Harvard Press on her book tentatively titled, “Disrupting InsideOut: The How-to Guide to Creating, Building and Launching New Ventures,” to be published in March 2021.
+Linda is currently working on her book tentatively titled, “Disrupting InsideOut: How Companies Can Launch New Ventures at Startup Speed to Drive Growth,” to be published by Harvard Press, March 2021.